plaans/aries/planning/unified/plugin/README.md

 After cloning this repository run `pip install up-aries`.
 Note that the integration is still incomplete and is in particular missing the full support of hierarchical problems in protobuf from the unified-planning library.

+## Dev mode

+A boolean environment variable `UP_ARIES_DEV` allows to automatically recompile Aries from the sources.